 Coordination, musicality, rhythmics, French terminology, ballet class etiquette and class sequencing are taught with a very small teacher-student ratio from an age-appropriate syllabus.

-Trainee Level II and III range from 2-4 hours of ballet per week, with one hour of optional Jazz.
+Trainee Level includes with two hours of ballet per week with one hour of optional Jazz.

 Metropolitan Ballet Theatre's Pre-Professional program focuses on the increased individual instructional needs of dancers aged 10 through 21.